 • Vegetables: As I mentioned above, throw whatever vegetables you like into this curry.
 Carrots, sweet potato, peppers, you name it – whatever you can think of will make a great add-in!

-• Rice: My go-to is Basmati rice, but you can use regular white rice, brown rice, rice noodles, etc. You could even make some cauliflower rice if you’re trying to keep dinnertime super healthy!
+• Rice: My go-to is Basmati rice, but you can use regular white rice, brown rice, rice noodles, etc. You could even make some cauliflower rice!

-• Bread: If you’re not a big fan of rice, get your carbs from naan bread!
+• Bread: If you’re not a big fan of rice, try some naan bread!
 It’s perfect for sopping up all of that extra curry sauce, and it’s so easy to make.

 How to Store and Reheat Leftovers